 Carette

-Another top reference for macarons in Paris is at Carette's original 1920s art déco tea salon in Trocadero or on Place des Vosges.
-This is where you can sit and enjoy them with tea or hot chocolate and either nibble daintily on one medium sized, go up to a large size - or go for the tiered assorted macaron plate.
+Another top reference for macarons in Paris is at Carette's original 1920s art déco tea salon in Trocadero.
+Or enjoy on Place des Vosges or Place Tertre in Montmartre.
+Sit and enjoy them with tea or one of the best hot chocolates in Paris.
+Either nibble daintily on one medium sized, go Daddy bear with a large size - or go for the tiered assorted macaron plate to try different flavours.

-Like their particularly acidic lemon tart, the lemon flavour is a delicious pick-me-up in the afternoon.
-The salted caramel also worth a long, satisfying nibble.
+Like their particularly acidic French lemon tart, their lemon macarons are a delicious afternoon pick-me-up.
+The salted caramel is also worth a long, satisfying nibble.

 For more, see my Guide to Parisian tea salons